 Is there a downside to refinancing multiple times?

-The biggest downside to refinancing your home multiple times is that you’ll need to pay multiple closing costs, which typically range from 2% to 6% of the loan amount.
+The biggest downside to refinancing your home multiple times is that you’ll need to pay multiple sets of closing costs, typically ranging from 2% to 6% of the loan amount each time.
 The more often you refinance, the longer it may take to recoup the new loan's closing costs.

 This article was edited by Laura Grace Tarpley.